 - Elaborate on the structure of the report.

 - Use symbols to indicate the different sections of the report.

 - Be transparent about the method you used to come up with the results and insights.

 3. Provide a summary of the findings

-Let respondents take a look at their results overview, followed by personalized recommendations based on their score.
+- Let respondents take a look at their results overview, followed by personalized recommendations based on their scores.
 This will help the reader in preparing for the detailed discussion of the separate themes later in the report.

 4. Discuss each theme separately

 Show the respondents per theme how they scored, and what this means for them: